 As of the date of this prospectus, the price at which our Class A Ordinary Shares trade is lower than the initial trading price of the shares sold pursuant to the initial public offering of Queen's Gambit Growth Capital.
 Despite the differences in the trading price of our securities and the initial trading price of the securities of Queen's Gambit Growth Capital, certain of the Additional Sellers may be incentivized to sell their shares because they may experience a positive rate of return on the securities they purchased due to the differences in the purchase prices described in the preceding paragraph and the public trading price of our securities.
-Based on the closing price of our Class A Ordinary Shares of \$1.52 as of September 2, 2022, upon the sale of our Class A Ordinary Shares, (a) the PIPE Investors may experience a potential loss of up to \$8.48 per share, (b) the PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable Notes may experience a potential loss of up to \$6.98 - \$7.98 per share, (c) the Sponsor may experience a potential profit of up to \$1.52 per share and (d) the Additional Sellers who were former equityholders of Legacy Swvl may experience a potential loss of up to \$8.48 per share.
-Based on the closing price of our Warrants of \$0.09 as of September 2, 2022, upon the sale of the Private Placement Warrants, the Sponsor may experience a potential loss of up to \$1.41 per Private Placement Warrant.
+Based on the closing price of our Class A Ordinary Shares of \$1.52 as of September 2, 2022, upon the sale of our Class A Ordinary Shares, (a) the PIPE Investors may experience a potential loss of up to \$8.48 per share, (b) the PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable Notes may experience a potential loss of up to \$6.98 - \$7.98 per share, (c) the Sponsor may experience a potential loss of up to \$8.48 per share. (c) the Sponsor may experience a potential loss of up to \$8.48 per share.
+Based on the closing price of our Warrants of \$0.09 as of September 2, 2022, upon the sale of the Private Placement Warrants, the Sponsor may experience a potential loss of up to \$8.48 per share.
+Based on the closing price of our Warrants of \$0.09 as of September 2, 2022, upon the sale of the Private Placement Warrants.